-- Review field notes, incident report, narrative and other paperwork - Review other evidence, i.e., video, photographs, etc. - Mentally organize elements of offense, and the evidence available to prove each element - Mentally organize testimony to convey observations clearly and convincingly - Identify weak spots and/or potential issues with the case and decide how to address those issues - Discuss the case with the prosecutor

-The foundation for preparation and successful testimony is the relationship between the law enforcement officer(s) involved with the arrest and the prosecuting attorney(s) associated with the case.
+- Review field notes, incident report, narrative and other paperwork - Review other evidence, i.e., video, photographs, etc. - Mentally organize elements of offense, and the evidence available to prove each element - Mentally organize testimony to convey observations clearly and convincingly - Identify weak spots and/or potential issues with the case and decide how to address those issues - Discuss the case with the prosecutor enforcement officer(s) involved with the arrest and the prosecuting attorney(s) associated with the case.
 Effective communication and a clear understanding of each groups' objectives and expectations is essential for successful prosecution.